stefan-girlich/simple.scope/README.md

 ### fix issues

-* improve text input: Currently, you have to click the label text itself to be able to edit it; clicking the imaginary box around it won't suffice.
-Also, the caret for text editing will be placed at the end of the first line of text instead of being placed close to the click position.
+* improve text input: Also, the caret for text editing will be placed at the end of the first line of text instead of being placed close to the click position.
 Not cool!

 * visual bug: jumping when drag-moving with dragstart on a multi-line label, probably due to nested divs for each line

 * fix apple magic mouse bug

+* filter HTML input

+* fix broken label word-wrap when not in edit mode

 * cross-browser compatibility: Firefox
 * cross-browser compatibility: Opera